MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

 ## Step 4.
 Install the Azure ATP sensor

 > [!IMPORTANT]
->Make sure .Net Framework 4.7 is installed on the machine.
-If .Net Framework 4.7 is not installed the Azure ATP sensor setup package installs it, which may require a reboot of the server.
+>Make sure Microsoft .Net Framework 4.7 is installed on the machine.
+If .Net Framework 4.7 is not installed, the Azure ATP sensor setup package installs it, which may require a reboot of the server.

 Perform the following steps on the domain controller.